 In addition, you can use the links below to explore the schedules of all the major comedy venues in NYC; and you can find excellent live comedy recommendations weekly via The New York Times.

 That said, my top NYC comedy recommendations for February 2018 include (with more to come soon):

 …In contrast to Jena, Eric Andre has made a career of being a wild man.
-In his new Adult Swim special, Eric lets his hyperactively surreal persona loose on France.
+In her new Adult Swim special, Eric lets his hyperactively surreal persona loose on France.
 I don’t know anything else about this show, but Eric is always worth watching.
-So enjoy Jena’s Soft Focus at midnight, rest and regenerate your energies during the commercial break, and then strap yourself in at 12:15ish am for Eric Andre Does Paris (Sunday night/Monday morning at midnight, with a replay at 4:30 am, on Adult Swim)
+So enjoy Jena’s Soft Focus at midnight, rest and regenerate your energies during the commercial break, and then strap yourself in at 12:15ish am for Eric Andre Does Paris.

 Sunday 2/18: Aparna Nancherla (one of the very finest stand-ups in the country; co-star of HBO’s Crashing and 2 Dope Queens, Netflix’s Master of None and The Standups, and Comedy Central’s Corporate; former writer for Seth Meyers; Conan O’Brien, @Midnight, Comedy Central Half Hour, comedy album Just Putting It Out There) headlines this weekly stand-up show hosted by Gianmarco Soresi (Seeso; sketch group Uncle Function; acclaimed FringeNYC play <50%) & Jay Schmidt: The Last Laugh (8:00 pm, $8, The PIT Underground at 123 East 24th Street)